Sale!

 Oeocphylla smaragdina – Colony with queen and workers

-Price range: €69.00 to €79.00
+Price range: €49.00 to €79.00

-SKU: N/A Category:
+SKU: ND Category:

 Description

-1. Breeding approved by Veterinary Services, carried out by a specialist under certificate of capacity,
+1. Breeding approved by the Veterinary Services, conducted by a specialist with a certificate of competence,

-3. Ants guaranteed without parasites,
+3. Ants guaranteed parasite-free,

-4. Health demonstrated by the laying of the queen and the presence of brood during shipping,
+4. Health demonstrated by the queen laying eggs and the presence of brood upon shipment,

-5. No “boost” (addition of brood or external workers to sell the colonies more quickly),
+5. No "boost" (addition of brood or external workers to sell colonies faster),

-6. Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, total reimbursement in the event of loss of the queen (if delivered within 48 hours),
+6. Guaranteed delivery in good health: partial refund in case of worker loss, full refund in case of queen loss (if delivered within 48 hours),

-9. Colony taken back and costs covered if you wish to part with it (see conditions).
+9. Colony buyback and costs covered if you wish to part with it (see conditions).

-Queen Oeocphylla smaragdina photo: Didier Descouens
+Photo queen Oeocphylla smaragdina: Didier Descouens

 Latin name Oecophylla smaragdina

-Common name: weaver ant
+Common name: Weaver ant

 Taxonomy: Subfamily: Formicinae

-Origin: South East Asia
+Origin: Southeast Asia

 Habitat: Tropical forests